rbmowatt/glazewave/docs/spot-images/us-ma.md

   - 1600×797px, 626 KB, shot 1176 m from the spot
   - Description: Panoramic view (six stitched photographs) of White Crest Beach on the Cape Cod National Seashore in Wellfleet, Massachusetts (location is on edge of dune cliff, about 150 feet above tourist beach)
   - Match: score 9 via coastal-in-title, kw:beach+sea+shore+dune, geo:1176m, w>=1000, landscape
-- **`us-ma-cahoon-hollow-beach-2.jpg`** — “Lez Zeppelin at The Beachcomber, 20007-05-27” by Matthew Simoneau, Wikimedia Commons, CC BY 2.0
+- **`us-ma-cahoon-hollow-beach-2.jpg`** ⚠︎ *context, not the coast itself* — “Lez Zeppelin at The Beachcomber, 20007-05-27” by Matthew Simoneau, Wikimedia Commons, CC BY 2.0
   - Source page: https://commons.wikimedia.org/wiki/File:Lez_Zeppelin_at_The_Beachcomber,_20007-05-27.jpg
   - Licence: CC BY 2.0 (https://creativecommons.org/licenses/by/2.0/) · attribution required
   - Author: Matthew Simoneau